 On Monday October 5, 2015, UWCHR held a conference on Access to Information as a Human Right.
-If you missed the conference, you can view:
+View conference recordings below.

 This fall, the University of Washington Center for Human Rights hosted a one-day conference, “Access to Information as a Human Right,” on October 5, 2015, at the UW School of Law.
 Grounded in the UWCHR’s partnerships with organizations and communities struggling for truth and accountability in post-war El Salvador, the conference explored the right to access to information as a frontline of transnational campaigns for justice.
 Preceding the conference, the UWCHR announced a lawsuit against the CIA, seeking information about human rights violations in El Salvador.